 11. Travel agent or advisor

 Travel agents help people find, plan, and book their dream adventures.
-Some people have been saving and planning trips for months or years, so it can be rewarding to help turn their plans into actions.
+Some people have been saving and planning trips for months or years, so it can be rewarding to help turn their dreams into reality.

-There can also be additional perks attached to the job; such as discounts on travel, upgrades, and free trips.
-You’ll learn a lot about other countries and cultures as you’ll act as a knowledge base for customers by providing them with information about countries they want to visit.
+There can also be additional perks attached to the job, such as travel discounts, upgrades, and free trips.
+You’ll learn a lot about other countries and cultures, as you’ll act as a knowledge base for customers by providing them with information about countries they want to visit.
 Plus, there can be opportunities to work and train abroad.

-Travel companies such as TUI regularly look for travel agents and advisors and you can set up notifications to alert you about new jobs in your local area.
+Travel companies like TUI regularly look for travel agents and advisors, and you can set up notifications to alert you about new jobs in your local area.

 Start a career as a travel agent...